How to Fix a Damaged Skin Barrier (What Actually Works + What to Stop Doing)

 This is where people get confused and start buying seven different serums.
 Don't.

 You want something that draws moisture INTO your skin.
-Hyaluronic acid is the MVP here, but it needs to be applied to damp skin and sealed in with a moisturizer or it'll actually dry you out more.
+Hyaluronic acid is the MVP here.
+It needs to be applied to damp skin and sealed in with a moisturizer, otherwise it can pull moisture out of your skin instead of into it.

 BROKE: The Ordinary Hyaluronic Acid 2% + B5